jolson1228/5e-Obsidian-Character-Sheet/README.md

 			- level-9

 Sorry if it's clunky, I built what worked for me and decided to share it after the fact!

+If you have PDFs of additional content, you can use Marker PDF to MD, or what I did was had ChatGPT (4o) convert it a few pages at a time.